-The Finance and Resources Committee receive monthly management accounts and meet 6 times a year to review management accounts, cashflow and to approve any larger expenditure items and compliance with the school's tender policy.
-Twice yearly pupil premium reports are reviewed, and the risk register is assessed on a half yearly basis.
+The Finance and Resources Committee receive monthly management accounts and meet 6 times a year to review management accounts, cash-flow and to approve any larger expenditure items and compliance with the school's tender policy.
+Twice yearly pupil premium reports are reviewed.